orphiceye/ollama-auxrng/README.md

 ### 3) (Optional but recommended) Install official Ollama to establish GPU support libraries and a convenient side-by-side testing environment.

-GPU (CUDA) libaries are included with the official Ollama installation.
+GPU (CUDA) libraries are included with the official Ollama installation.
 The custom ollama-auxrng binary will use those.
 If you don't have it and you want GPU support and/or a side-by-side testing environment, install it.

 ```bash
 curl -fsSL https://ollama.com/install.sh | sh